National Monument to the Mobilization Invalids of World War I

 No regular schedule of live play; automatic at the hour while the museum is open (most afternoons, Apr-Oct; full schedule on Website).

-Traditional carillon of 49 bells Pitch of heaviest bell is D# in the middle octave Transposition is up 3 semitone(s) Keyboard range: --D / C -- There are two missing bass semitones The whole instrument was installed in 1987 with bells made by vanBergen in 1964 Year of latest technical information source is 2008
+Traditional carillon of 49 bells Pitch of heaviest bell is D# in the middle octave Transposition is up 3 semitone(s) Keyboard range: G D 44/ C G There are two missing bass semitones The presence or absence of a practice console is unknown The whole instrument was installed in 1987 with bells made by vanBergen Auxiliary mechanisms: E30 Tower details: Height of console: 3 meters above ground Height of lowest level of bells: 2 meters above ground Height of highest level of bells: 6 meters above ground Belfry openness: 98% Year of latest technical information source is 2008*Links:

 Explanations of page format and keyboard range are available.